krb5/krb5/doc/admin/conf_files/krb5_conf.rst

     fallback if no URI records were found.
 The default value is true.
     New in release 1.15.

+**enforce_ok_as_delegate**
+    If this flag to true, GSSAPI credential delegation will be disabled when the ``ok-as-delegate`` flag is not set in the service ticket.
+If this flag is false, the ``ok-as-delegate`` ticket flag is only enforced when an application specifically requests enforcement.
+The default value is false.

 **err_fmt**
     This relation allows for custom error message formatting.
 If a value is set, error messages will be formatted by substituting a